WRansohoff/nmigen_rv32i_min/README.md

 # Test Coverage

 Note: `EBREAK` instructions currently halt or crash the program, depending on your perspective.
-And `ECALL` instructions are incomplete, but the basic `CSRRx` and `CSRRxI` operations work well enough to run these 'first stage' tests.
+And `ECALL` instructions are incomplete, but the basic `CSRRx` and `CSRRxI` operations work well enough to run most of these 'first stage' tests.

 I also haven't implemented traps (interrupts and exceptions) yet, and I'll need to implement some buses before I can add any peripherals.
 Fortunately, [the `nmigen-soc` repository](https://github.com/nmigen/nmigen-soc) contains a [Wishbone bus implementation](https://opencores.org/howto/wishbone), but I need to do some reading to figure out how that works.